 3. The Nook App

-The Nook Reader is Barns and Noble Books' eReader.
+The Nook Reader is Barnes & Noble Books' eReader.
 It comes with either a mainly black and white e-Ink display and color strip on the bottom or as a full color tablet.
 Nook uses a modified version of Android, so it's unsurprising to learn that you can get the Nook app to run on your Android phone or other device.
 Nook, like Kobo, supports ePub and Adobe Digital Editions.
 The new Nook color reader also allows you to download apps.

 If you don't want an app tied to a major bookstore, but you do want a full-featured reader capapble of reading open ePub books, Aldiko is a solid and popular choice.
 It's easy to read, and very customizable.
 However, unlike the other readers mentioned here, it is not tied to a tablet, and it doesn't sync with a reader.
 You could run the Aldiko app on an open Android tablet, but your bookmarks will not transfer to your phone.
+There is also a way to sink your books with Calibre, but it involves rooting your phone.

 Google eBooks is a bookstore from Google.
 They have supported apps for Android, iPad, iPod, computers, and just about every smartphone or eBook reader available, except for the Amazon Kindle.
 The Google eBook reader offers similar features to most readers, including the ability to start reading on one connected device and continue on another.
 The bookstore itself features a large selection of free books that use Google Book's large database of scanned public domain library books.